pksunkara/cargo-workspaces/README.md

         --force <pattern>             Always include targeted crates matched by glob even when there are no changes --ignore-changes <pattern>    Ignore changes in files matched by glob --pre-id <identifier>         Specify prerelease identifier
-    -y, --yes                         Skip confirmation prompt
+        --since <SINCE>               Use this git reference instead of the last tag -y, --yes                         Skip confirmation prompt

 GIT OPTIONS: